 VI.
 Recognized Program Houses

-- List of Program Houses - On the basis of recommendations made by the Residential Council, the Office of Residential Life recognizes the following Program Houses (effective fall 2012), listed with any exceptions and probations they have been granted to the Program House Guidelines.
+- List of Program Houses - On the basis of recommendations made by the Residential Council, the Office of Residential Life recognizes the following Program Houses (effective Spring 2015), listed with any exceptions and probations they have been granted to the Program House Guidelines.

 - Alpha Chi Omega - Sears House (Wriston Quad; Type B)